Artwork: Robin Mead

 Finding Places to Apply For

-We called 70 different agencies.
+We called 70 different buildings and agencies.
 Some of them didn’t answer the phone or return calls, so we had to try many times.
 We made more than 200 calls, and filled out so much paperwork I could not believe it.

 Here is where we found a long, long list of Places to Call When You are Looking for Affordable Housing.

 We knew from the very beginning that most people would tell us there was no hope, so when that happened, I was not upset or disappointed.
 If I got disappointed each time I was told “no,” the whole thing would have been soul-crushing.
 I told myself that the “no’s” are just part of the process, and we ignored them.

 Along the way, we discovered that there are many different ways to get on Section 8.
 Here’s some examples of times we were told “no” but figured out how to get on a waiting list anyway!
 Dandelion Finds Thirty Waiting Lists